karansaini282/Urban-Informatics/HW9_ks5063/sjs909_plotReview_ks5063.md

 ## Comments

-* Color pallete has been tested for color blindness.
+CLARITY: The quantities being visualized are clear.
+Suggestions have been written below.

-* There is no redundant information shown.
+ESTHETIC:  Color pallete has been tested for color blindness in mind.
+Suggestions have been written below.

-* Plot includes legend, labels and title.
+HONESTY: The plot honestly reproduces the data.

 ## Suggestions